Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Sumna Pass 5400m

-Sumna Pass from the air.
+The east side of the Sumna Pass area from the air.
 The Menlungtse is the pointy peak on the left.

 Sumna Pass is the indent between the mountains in the lower left (on the glacier).
 Photo is taken from the air.
 Lunag 1 is on the left and Jasemba on the right.

-Closeup of the Sumna Pass from the air
+Closeup of the east side of the Sumna Pass from the air.

-Mount Everest, Lhotse and Makalu from Sumna Pass.
-You can even see the pointy Lobuche East!
+Mount Everest, Lhotse and Makalu from the Sumna Pass.
+You can even see the pointy Lobuche East in front of Makalu!

 Lhotse, Makalu, Baruntse and Chamlang are all visible.
 The view from the Sumna Pass.